Bronchoscopic culture is a lab exam to check a piece of tissue or fluid from the lungs for infection-causing germs.

 A procedure called bronchoscopy is used to get a sample (biopsy or brush) of lung tissue or fluid.

-The sample is sent to a laboratory.
+The sample is sent to a lab.
 There, it is placed in a special dish (culture).
 It is then watched to see if bacteria or other disease-causing germs grow.
 Treatment is based on the results of the culture.

 How to Prepare for the Test